bitnami/charts/bitnami/thanos/README.md

 ## Upgrading

+### To 14.0.0

+This major release bumps the MinIO chart version to [13.x.x](https://github.com/bitnami/charts/pull/22058/); no major issues are expected during the upgrade.

 ### To 13.0.0

 This major version changes the NetworkPolicy objects and creates one per Thanos component.
 The `networkPolicy` common value was removed in favor of `COMPONENT.networkPolicy`.
 Also, NetworkPolicy objects are deployed by default.
 This can be changed by setting `COMPONENT.networkPolicy.enabled=false` being `COMPONENT` one of the Thanos components.